grodi/n9k_ifrate/README.md

 # n9k_ifrate
 ## Description
 The script prints interface throughput/packet rate statistics in an easy to read list format on NX-OS platforms.
-Further port-channel and member interfaces are displayed in a structured way and there will be a IO summary calculated over all ports.
+Further port-channel and member interfaces are displayed in a structured way and there will be an IO summary calculated over all ports.

 The script knows two options: